 “Neither the PKK nor the PYD are considered terrorist organizations by either Russia or the United Nations Security Council,” Karlov told Russian News Agency Ria Novosti.

-Posted by GPD on February 7, 2016, With 2161 Reads Filed under Government & Politics.
+Posted by GPD on February 7, 2016, With 2163 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.